 It's been almost six months since the new Real Estate Industry Award came into effect on 2 April 2018.
 Since then, agencies have been faced with the task of implementing the many changes.
-One of the most critical changes relates to employees' rates of pay.
-Here's what you need to know from REEF boss Bryan Wilcox.

 The need for real estate employers to adjust minimum rates of pay at the start of each financial year for employees covered by the Real Estate Industry Award or the Clerks - Private Sector Award is nothing new.
 But this year, because of the outcome of the four-year review of the Real Estate Industry Award, employers have had to make pay adjustments twice in three months.

 Throw in the new broad-band classification structure, which sees employers having to reclassify employees and pay them accordingly, and there's definitely room for confusion.

 Let's start by having a look at the new broad-band classification structure.

 In the past, classifying employees was awkward when mixed job functions were involved, particularly because different rates of pay applied to different titles.
 This problem has been solved with the introduction of a new broad-band classification structure.